ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 Clearly, you must take care to return the mutex token when you are finished with the chip resource, or you will have effectively prevented any other thread from accessing it.
 You must also be extremely careful about using the
-\b osThreadTerminate() call on functions which control a mutex token.
+\ref osThreadTerminate() call on functions which control a mutex token.
 Keil RTX5 is designed to be a small footprint RTOS so that it can run on even the very small Cortex-M microcontrollers.
 Consequently, there is no thread deletion safety.
 This means that if you delete a thread which is controlling a mutex token, you will destroy the mutex token and prevent any further access to the guarded peripheral.